raadlak/raadlak.github.io/TimeSeries.md

-The **co2_df** data shows a long-term linear trend, with a repeated seasonal pattern at a constant rate.
+The o2_dfdata shows a long-term linear trend, with a repeated seasonal pattern at a constant rate.
 (Seasonal Variation).
 This indicates that the CO2 dataset is an additive model.

 ```python